ViewableGravy/GravysProjects/BoundingBoxesNoRotation/ReadME.txt

   delete multiple hitboxes
-  Add version field to dictate which version is currently being used (loading and saving to file) Modify storage structure (Mk3)
+  Add version field to dictate which version is currently being used (loading and saving to file) Modify storage structure (Mk3) at the end of an object it should look like: "} Player,".
+This way it should be easier to read where an object begins and ends
-    at the end of an object it should look like: "} Player,".
-This way it should be easier to read where an object begins and ends for easier searching
+        for easier searching
   Load specific player
   only create hitboxes within surrounding hitbox
 To Implement:
-  create new player (GUI)
+  Player Class that inherits from entity it makes sense that an entity would have a type (String dictating what it actually is) such as "Table" or "Player" and then the player class stores it's username in a new field create new player (GUI)
   Confirm hitbox creation
   surrounding hitbox is image size ++ buffer (currently hardcoded)